r6e/r6e.github.io/_orcaslicer/config_reference/filament.md

 category_title: Filament
 ---

-Configuration options for a configuration file with `"type": "filament"`
+Configuration options for a configuration file with `"type": "filament"`.

 ## Activate air filtration